sgmurphy/wordpress-plugins/formidable/readme.txt

 * Section Heading
 * Page Break
 * Embed Form - Great for reusing the same set of fields in multiple places.
-* Password Field - Great for user registration forms.
+* Password Field
 * Address Field - Power it up with Google address autofill and geolocation.
 * Signature - Great for contracts and booking.

-Additionally, our Payment fields will help you create an order form, donation form, or booking form.
+Additionally, our Payment fields will help you create a credit card form, donation form, or booking form.

 * Single Item
 * Multiple Items